-- a person refuses or interrupts an on-site inspection of the offices or other premises by the Committee (subject to a criminal fine of ¥300,000 or less); or - any current or former officer, employee or representative of a PII data user provides to a third party or steals information from a PII database he or she handled in connection with the business of the PII data user with a view to providing unlawful benefits to himself or herself or third parties (subject to penal servitude of one year or less or a criminal fine of ¥500,000 or less).
+- a PII data user or an anonymised information user fails to comply with any order issued by the Committee (subject to penal servitude of up to six months or a criminal fine of up to ¥300,000); or - a PII data user or an anonymised information user fails to submit reports, or submits untrue reports, as required by the Committee (subject to a criminal fine of up to \(\frac{1}{2}\)300,000). - a PII data user or an anonymised information user refuses or interrupts an on-site inspection of the offices or other premises by the Committee (subject to a criminal fine of up to ¥300,000); or - any current or former officer, employee or representative of a PII data user provides to a third party or steals information from a PII database he or she handled in connection with the business of the PII data user with a view to providing unlawful benefits to himself or herself or third parties (subject to penal servitude of up to one year or a criminal fine of up to ¥500,000).

-If the foregoing offences are committed by an officer or employee of a PII data user that is a judicial entity, then the entity itself may also be held liable for a criminal fine.
+If the foregoing offences are committed by an officer or employee of a PII data user or an anonymised information user that is a judicial entity, then the entity itself may also be held liable for a criminal fine.